Halfmoonly/feignx-plugin/README.md

 </div>

+FeignX is a SpringCloud OpenFeign Assistant

 FeignX is inspired by IDEA's star plugin MybatisX.

-The FeignX plugin monitors all FeignClient and ApiController in the project based on real-time scanning mechanism, and provides method-level navigation jump capability.

-In short, You can flexibly jump back and forth between FeignClient and remote service ApiController through method-level navigation buttons.
+You can flexibly jump back and forth between FeignClient and remote service ApiController cross-module,through method-level navigation buttons `F`.

 eg. feignClient -> ApiController
 <div align="left">